 Cambodia is pursuing financial sustainability for its immunization services through legislation.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Cambodia in December 2008.
+Sabin's Sustainable Immunization Financing (SIF) Program worked with officials in Cambodia from 2008 to 2016.

 Immunization Program Structure

 Cambodia’s national immunization program (NIP) is located in the Health Directorate, Ministry of Health (MOH).

 Over the period 2006-2014, Cambodia’s Gross National Income rose from US$510 to $1010 per capita, a 98 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Cambodian government spent $2 on routine immunization per surviving infant in 2008.
 By 2014, this figure had risen to $26, increasing thirteen-fold.
 From 2006-2014, the government share of total routine immunization expenditures increased from 17 percent to 55 percent.
 Though JRF financial reporting has been inconsistent since 2010, the data nevertheless suggest that Cambodia has progressed towards country ownership of its immunization program.
 Among SIF countries, Cambodia ranked 15th in terms of routine immunization spending per surviving infant in 2016.

 Chapter VI, Article 72 of Cambodia’s 1993 constitution states: "(1) The health of the people is to be guaranteed.
 The State gives full consideration to disease prevention and medical treatment.
 Poor citizens receive free medical consultation in public hospitals, infirmaries, and maternities."